Some of the topics that we are currently investigating, pushing for and monitoring include:

 The Local Authority (LA) will have a specific page for childcare and vacancies.
 You can also follow these links, depending on where you live:Back to top

-MOD Sodexo childcare vouchers are a salary sacrifice tax-saving scheme specifically for registered childcare. *Please note that you must sign up for these by 5 October 2018 if you wish to start the scheme.*
+MOD Sodexo childcare vouchers are a salary sacrifice tax-saving scheme specifically for registered childcare. *Please note this is now closed to new entrants*

 Paper or e-vouchers can be used to pay for childcare either for children who have not yet started school, or for before and after school care and holiday clubs, saving you over £900.

 If your soldier wishes to claim Sodexo Armed Forces childcare vouchers, you will need to check that your childcare provider is registered.
 Dual serving?
 It is possible for you both to claim for childcare vouchers.

 Army families are able to use the vouchers for any Ofsted regulated childcare or equivalent, including regulated MOD Schools childcare overseas.
 The vouchers can also be used for the boarding element of school fees providing this is clearly shown on bills and invoices.

 For more information, visit www.modchildcare.co.uk/armed-forces/ or call MOD Freephone: 0800 066 5075

 AFF recognises that the childcare voucher scheme is very important to a large number of families.
 If you’re encountering problems with securing childcare vouchers, let us know at email@example.comBack to top

 Do you have a three or four year old and wish to access free early years education?
 The number of hours, its name and the choice may vary but, wherever you are, free early years education should be available.